Library Closure: March 18, 2019

 What if I can’t return borrowed materials before you close?
 Will I still be charged late fees?

 You can still return materials using the outside book drops in March and April.
 Fines and fees may still apply.

 Where are you going to keep all the books?

-The Library’s collection of physical materials will be stored in cargo containers near the library.
+The Library’s collection of physical materials is being stored in cargo containers within a few miles from the library.

 Where are you [the staff] going to be?
 What are you going to do during the closure?

-Library staff will have office space in existing City-owned facilities or temporary trailers and will be doing extensive training to prepare them to serve the public in the new library.
-Staff will also be doing extensive outreach and programming in public spaces while the library is closed.
+Library staff will have office space in temporary trailers located just a few miles from the library.
+During the closure staff will undergo extensive training to prepare them to serve the public in the new library while also doing extensive outreach and programming in public spaces.

 Where can tutors go?

-Tutors will have to make their own arrangements on case-by-case basis.
+Tutors will have to make their own arrangements on a case-by-case basis.